Farm Address61506 Foothill Road, St, Ignatius, MT 59865

 Marketing Strategy (Other)very small scale, word of mouth.
 When egg production is high we sell at the Mission Falls Market in St. Ignatius.
 We sell our hogs by the half and whole.

-What are the dates of your position?August 2019 through September or October
+What are the dates of your position?all year

-Are you open to shorter periods of employment or do you prefer that workers stay the full season?Shorter periods of employment possible
+Are you open to shorter periods of employment or do you prefer that workers stay the full season?Shorter periods of employment possible, Prefer full season

 Explain the room and board arrangements or describe options in your areaWe are a couple in our thirties and live in a small house with our two little kiddos.
 We’re looking for one person or a couple who is interested in learning about and contributing to a small farm with strong values centered around good food.
 We have a rad 1958 camper available for housing.
 It's got a full-size bed, small kitchen and living space.